-What is a “C/TPA?”
-A C/TPA, or Consortium/Third Party Administrator (also referred to as a “service agent”), manages all or part of your company’s DOT drug and alcohol testing program.
+A “C/TPA?”
+A C/TPA, or Consortium/Third Party Administrator (also referred to as a “service agent”), manages all or part of your company’s non-DOT or DOT drug and alcohol testing program.
 A comprehensive C/TPA also helps you create drug-free workplace programs and stays on top of federal laws for you.

 Simply put, a good TPA makes the intimidating process of compliance easier.

 If you are a “safety-sensitive” employer, a drug and alcohol-free work environment is a matter of life and death.
 The Department of Transportation (DOT) requires you to follow their rules regarding your drug and alcohol testing program.

 What are the DOT drug testing requirements?

 I’m going to get a little technical here, so bear with me… (Note that a good TPA will handle all these details for you)

 Federally mandated drug testing began shortly after the Vietnam War.
 The federal government created and changed policies until 1991.
 That’s when Congress passed the Omnibus Transportation Employee Drug Testing Act.

 DOT Rule 49 CFR Part 40 details requirements for DOT drug and alcohol testing.
 DOT requires testing for the following five drugs: